 In both non-relational and relational database management systems, ODBC has become the de-facto standard for standards-based data access.
 An open standard API for accessing a database is known as Open Database Connectivity (ODBC).
 You can access files in various databases by utilizing ODBC statements in a program.

-Google Sheets ODBC Driver
+What is Google Sheets ODBC Driver?

 The ODBC driver interprets ODBC function calls, sends SQL requests to a specific data source, and returns the results to the application.
 The ODBC driver can also change the syntax of an application’s request to match the syntax allowed by the linked database.
 Many data sources, including MongoDB, Google Sheets, Salesforce, Spark, and others, provide ODBC drivers.

 The Google Sheets ODBC Driver is a tool that lets you connect to live Google Sheets data from any ODBC-capable application or device.
-You can connect to Google Sheets ODBC using the driver in the same way you’ll connect to any other ODBC data source.
+You can connect to ODBC Google Sheets using the driver in the same way you’ll connect to any other ODBC data source.
 There is no need for another software installation because the drivers are self-contained.

 ODBC Data Sources